tmerrr/memomap/README.md

 7. Click on the 'Hamburger' icon in the top left of the screen to open the sidebar.
 Here lists your details, information about the pins you've dropped, and your current traveler level.
 8. To Logout, click the 'Logout' button in the sidebar.

+***

 <h2> Technologies:  </h2>

 Our team decided to implement this product as a MERN stack.
-A MERN stack is a full on javascript built product, which uses the following technologies ( Mongo, Express, React and Node )
+A MERN stack is a full on javascript built product, which uses the following technologies ( Mongo, Express, React and Node ).
+More info on how we set it up => [Set Up](https://hackernoon.com/episode-43-the-art-of-setting-up-a-mern-stack-final-project-week-d554bffe2c0e)

 | Front-End     | Back-End      | Testing |
 | :---:         |:---:          | :---:   |